SunboX/personal-resume/resume.md

 I startet working at a small Communication and Advertising Agency based in Zwickau, Germany after I got my degree as Graduate Engineer (FH) in 2007.
-There I have been working with a small team of 20 persons (designers, developers, 3d artists and managers).
+There I have been working with a small team of 20 people (designers, developers, 3d artists and managers).
 I worked as a web and application developer till now, with experience in a wide range of industries, and a skillset which includes programming, UI/UX, graphic design, business strategy and planning, and marketing.
 Throughout my career I have been privileged to